 2. I always pack clothing that is quick-drying and breathable, and I choose items that are well worn to prevent chafe or rubbing.

 3. Your shoes can make or break your trip.
 Whether you decide on hiking boots, trainers or trail shoes, make sure they are comfortable.
 Take a few hikes in them before you start your Camino.
 I take a second pair to give my feet a break, but to also have a pair handy in case of bad weather or tired shoes.
 I also take light flip-flops or sandals for the evenings.

 4. I recommend wool socks.
 They are thick and protect your toes and heels by keeping your feet dry.
 I take different thickness socks as I change my socks until my feet are happy.
 I have been known to wear different thickness socks on each foot.
 Whatever works!

 5. Comfort is the key with tops and bottoms.
-One pair of long pants and 2 pairs of shorts are adequate.
-For women, yoga shorts or Capri length exercise pants are great.
-I pack two hiking shirts, a thermal top and 2 woollen or synthetic t-shirts.
+One pair of long pants and two pairs of shorts are adequate.
+For women, yoga shorts or Capri-length exercise pants are great.
+I pack two hiking shirts, a thermal top and two woollen or synthetic t-shirts.
 You can even pack a skirt.

 6. Pack a light jacket or fleece top, plus a good quality rain jacket and rain pants.
 A poncho (for ladies) is great for rainy days when you might need a bathroom stop in the woods.